Ross Pearson: 2019

 Pearson faced Desmond Green on 30 March 2019 at UFC on ESPN 2.
 He lost the fight via technical knockout in round one.

 Pearson announced his retirement on 8 April 2019.

 Pearson returned to MMA on 16 November to fight Davy Gallon at Probellum 1, losing the fight via KO.

 Fighting style

 Pearson is known for his powerful punches.
 His favourite grappling technique is the armbar.

 Pearson has stated that his hero is Randy Couture.

 Training

 Pearson is a member of The Alliance MMA Gym.
 Nick Hands coaches Pearson's Muay Thai, Sean Casey coaches Pearson's boxing, and Barry Gibson serves as Pearson's strength and conditioning coach.

 Personal life

-Pearson has an Australian wife, Kristie Jane Pearson.
-Kristie works as a ring girl for the UFC.
-The two met at UFC and got married.
-Ross Pearson moved to Australia to be with his wife.
-They had their first child, a girl, in 2016.
+Pearson met his Australian wife, Kristie Jane Pearson when she worked as a ring girl for the UFC.
+Pearson moved to Australia to be with his wife.
+They have two daughters.

 In his free time, Pearson does motocross.